mario-chamorro/mario-chamorro.github.io/index.md

 Digital professional with proven experience in business development, strategy, operations and project management in the online gaming industry.

-Entrepreneurial mindset, having founded two businesses in different industries (food delivery, cleaning marketplace) with mixed results.
+Entrepreneurial mindset, having founded two businesses in different industries (food delivery, cleaning marketplace).

 Highly analytical profile with wide experience assisting online companies in the definition and implementation of strategic solutions.